Gonzanamá: History

-During the colonization, the citizens of Gonzanamá reacted.
-They did not want to be submitted by the Spanish people.
-This was when the town decided to write the Declaration of Independence on 17 February 1822.
-At the beginning Gonzanamá was just a rural parish from the canton of Loja.
+During colonization, the citizens of Gonzanamá did not want to submit to the Spanish.
+The town decided to write a Declaration of Independence on 17 February 1822.
+At the beginning, Gonzanamá was just a rural parish from the canton of Loja.
 On 27 September 1943 the Government of Dr. Carlos Arroyo del Rio created legislative Decree number 928 for it to become a big canton.
-This was officially published on the 30 September 1943.
+This was officially published on 30 September 1943.